 ➜ How to safely unmold the cake

-Let the baked lamb stand for 5-10 minutes.
-Then carefully flip it over and test whether the lamb has separated from the mold.
+Let the baked lamb rest for 10 minutes.
+Then carefully turn the mold over and check whether the cake has released.

-If it sticks, place a tea towel, soaked in cold water, then wrung out, over the mold.
-Leave it to sit for a while; then you should be able to get the lamb out of the mold without easily.
+If it sticks, place a tea towel soaked in cold water and well wrung out over the mold.
+Let it sit for a few minutes, then try again.
+The lamb should release more easily from the mold.

-TIP: The key to smoothly removing the lamb is always proper preparation of the mold before baking.
+TIP: The key to removing the lamb smoothly is proper preparation of the mold before baking.
+I always grease and dust the mold, even if it has a non-stick coating.
+With frequent use, the non-stick surface tends to lose some of its effectiveness.

 ➜ Lamb cake mold size

-I bake my lamb cake in a one-piece ceramic mold from the Czech company Tescoma.
+I bake my lamb cake in a one-piece ceramic mold (affiliate link) made by the Czech company Tescoma.

-I measured the mold’s dimensions to give you an idea of its size.
-This helps estimate the right amount of batter—enough to fill the mold properly, but not so much that it overflows during baking.
+I measured the mold's dimensions to give you a better idea of its size.
+This will help you estimate the right amount of batter, enough to fill the mold properly without overflowing during baking.

 Size of the lamb cake pan: